-Group Leader Molecular and Translational Neurology at the Max Planck Institute for Experimental Medicine
+Professor of Molecular and Translational Neurology, Group Leader at the Max Planck Institute for Experimental Medicine

-- 2007 Group leader "Molecular and Translational Neurology", Max Planck Institute of Experimental Medicine - 2008 Board certification in Neurology (Facharzt für Neurologie) - 2008 Attending Neurologist and Head Neurogenetics Outpatients Clinic, Dept. of Clinical Neurophysiology, University of Göttingen, UMG - 2010 Associate Professorship "Neurology and Neurogenetics" (Habilitation) - 2012 DFG-Heisenberg Professorship "Hereditary Neuropathies", Dept. of Clinical Neurophysiology, University of Göttingen
+- 2007 Group leader "Molecular and Translational Neurology", Max Planck Institute of Experimental Medicine - 2008 Board certification in Neurology (Facharzt für Neurologie) - 2008 Attending Neurologist and Head Neurogenetics Outpatients Clinic, Dept. of Clinical Neurophysiology, University of Göttingen (UMG) - 2010 Associate Professorship "Neurology and Neurogenetics" (Habilitation) - 2012 DFG-Heisenberg Professorship "Hereditary Neuropathies", Dept. of Clinical Neurophysiology, UMG - 2017 Tenured Professorship of Neurology, Dept. of Clinical Neurophysiology, UMG

 We pursue a basic research interest in glia cell biology, axon-glia interaction and mechanisms of diseases of the peripheral nervous system (PNS).
 We have generated a transgenic rat model of the most frequent human neuropathy, Charcot-Marie-Tooth disease type 1A (CMT1A).
 This disease is associated with a partial duplication of chromosome 17 which leads to an overexpression of the tetraspan protein PMP22.
 Transgenic "CMT rats" expressing additional copies of this gene share characteristic clinical features of the human disease, including muscle weakness, reduced nerve conduction velocities, and marked Schwann cell hypertrophy resulting in onion bulb formation.
 The CMT rat allows a better understanding of the cellular disease mechanism operating in human CMT1A, and is helpful in the analysis of modifier genes, epigenetic factors, and in the evaluation of experimental treatment strategies.
-In an attempt to translate findings from the animal model to humans we have recently identified biomarkers of disease severity in CMT1A patients.
-We are currently validating markers in patients from across Europe which should help us to perform clinical trials in the near future.
+In an attempt to translate findings from the animal model to humans we were able to identify biomarkers of disease severity in the skin of CMT1A patients, which could already be validated in patients from across Europe.
+Currently, within CMT-NET, a national BMBF funded network on rare diseases coordinated by Prof. Sereda, we aim at transferring our results from skin to easily accessible blood samples from CMT patients, which would facilitate the performance of clinical trials in the near future.